Naithar/NHTimer/README.md

 ## License

-NAsync is available under the MIT license.
+NHTimer is available under the MIT license.
 See the LICENSE file for more info.